catalyzeio/paas-onboarding-docs/deploying-your-first-app/domain-names.md

 Quick note: please remember to click the blue (+) button to open the textbox to enter the information.

-- **Corresponding SSL Private Key**: Click on the blue (+) button in this box.
+- **Corresponding SSL Private Key**: Click on the blue (+) button in the box (as shown in the image below).
 This will open up a textbox.
-Paste the SSL key in here.
-Your SSL Private Key should look similar to
+Paste the SSL key in there.
+Your SSL Private Key should look similar to:

   ```
 -----BEGIN RSA PRIVATE KEY-----